 Community cleanup projects can come in many forms:

 Pick a project that isn’t being address by other local efforts.
 Is your beach dirty?
 Is garbage in the river endangering local animals?
 Is your block looking rough?
 Is your local park in need of new plants and a fresh coat of paint on the playground?

-Once you’ve chosen the plan of action, its important to make a specific plan for the event.
+Once you’ve chosen the Community Clean up plan of action, it’s important to make a specific plan for the event.

 Your plan should include: